CrunchyData/pgmonitor/hugo/content/changelog/v5_upgrade/_index.md

 ## Set up sql_exporter

-At this point, you should just be able to follow the standard setup instructions for pgMonitor for sql_exporter, Prometheus & Grafana.
+At this point, you should just be able to follow the [https://access.crunchydata.com/documentation/pgmonitor/latest/](standard setup instructions) for the latest version of pgMonitor.
 This will setup the new exporter, Prometheus targets, and new Grafana dashboards.